Eid al-Fitr and Eid al-adha:

 The feasts and prayers of Eid al-Fitr (marking the end of Ramadan) and Eid al-Adha (the feast of sacrifice) are not mentioned in the Quran fully detailed (7:52, 6:114, 10:37) and originate from hadiths, which the Quran condemns and forbids by name (7:185, 12:111, 31:6, 45:6, 77:50).

 They contradict the teachings of the Quran at several levels, which we are going to study.
-It is essential for the Muslims to come to realize that they have been misled by corrupt teachings and religious authorities, and in this particular case that the ‘Eid prayers are pagan rituals that have no part in the life of a Muslim.
+It is essential for the Muslims to come to realize that they have been misled by corrupt teachings and religious authorities, and in this particular case that the ‘Eid prayers are pagan rituals that should have no part in the life of a Muslim.

-Eid al-Fitr (عيد الفطر = Feast of Fasting) is the prayer and festival that celebrates the end of the month of Ramadan on the first day of the month of Chawwal in Sunni and Shiite Islam.
+Eid al-Fitr (عيد الفطر = Feast of Fasting) is the prayer and festival that celebrates the end of the month of Ramadan on the first day of the month of Chawwal in Sunni and Shia Islam.

-Eid al-Adha (عيد الأضحى = Feast of Sacrifice) is the prayer and feast associated with the completion of the hajj according to Sunni and Shiite dates (8th to 12th of dhul hijjah, the 12th lunar month).
+Eid al-Adha (عيد الأضحى = Feast of Sacrifice) is the prayer and feast associated with the completion of the hajj according to Sunni and Shia dates (8th to 12th of dhul hijjah, the 12th lunar month).
 It is celebrated worldwide on the 10th day of Dhul Hijjah between sunrise and sunset.
 It is considered the holiest of the two Eid celebrations, and commemorates Abraham's acceptance to sacrifice his son Ishmael, symbolizing the ultimate act of submission to God's command.

 2. The word ‘eid in the Quran